 The BAI is Ireland’s only representative body for bartenders that is affiliated to the International Bartenders Association (IBA).
 If you would like to become a member of the Bartenders Association of Ireland, please email a brief CV of your bartending experience and training to-date to: firstname.lastname@example.org

-The BAI is looking for the best cocktail bartender to represent Ireland at the World Cocktail Championships, Copenhagen, Denmark, 15th to 21st October 2017.
-All competitors are required to submit an original Long Drink recipe containing at least one ingredient from the Edward Dillon & Co.
+All competitors are required to submit an original cocktail recipe (any category type) containing at least one ingredient from the Edward Dillon & Co.
 Ltd. portfolio (see product list).
 Entries are limited so early entry is advised.

 Updates to these rules, if any, will be posted below.